pawel150199/Notes/README.md

-#Work in progress
+# `WIP` Work in progress
-##Simple java application with note funcionalities.
+## Simple java application with note funcionalities.
-I have used JDBC to connecting with database.
+I have used JDBC to connecting with database but in future i want use hibernate.